-• GenEd Social & Behavioral Sciences/Anthropology; Cultural Competence
+GenEd Social & Behavioral Sciences/Anthropology; Cultural Competence

-Prerequisites: EN 50A and EN 52 or ESL 95 and ESL 99 Presents general patterns of the development of human culture and the basic principles of social anthropology and ethnology.
+Presents general patterns of the development of human culture and the basic principles of social anthropology and ethnology.
 Provides field work experience and emphasizes concepts of the modern practical views of anthropology.

 AN 103-Introduction to Archaeology (3)